stfc-sciml/sciml-benchmarks-prerelease/README.md

 sciml-bench <benchmark-name>
 ```

-For example, to run the the `em_denoise` benchmark the syntax would be:
+For example, to run the the `em-denoise` benchmark the syntax would be:

 ```
 sciml-bench em_denoise